erik-3milabs/private-billings/docs/using_the_library.md

 A peer creates a `Data` object containing its prediction and actual consumption/production data.
 Using a `HidingContext`, this data is split into parts (_Split Data_) and hidden (`.hide`), forming a `HiddenData` object, containing both _PRZS masked_ and _FHE encrypted_ data.
-This object can the be `.serialize`d and provided to the `SharedBilling` component, which resides at the _Billing Authority_.
-Once the `HiddenData` of all included participants is received, as well as a cycle context, the `SharedBilling` can `.compute_bills`.
+This object can the be `.serialize`d, sent over, `.deserialize`d and provided to the `SharedBilling` component, which resides at the _Billing Authority_.
+Once the Billing Authority has received the `HiddenData` of all network peers, as well as a `CycleContext` object with billing context information, the `SharedBilling` starts to `.compute_bills`.
-As a result, `HiddenBill`s are returned, which can be `.serialize`d and sent back to each peer, who can then `.decrypt`s these to get the final `Bill`.
+It returns `HiddenBill`s as a result, which can be `.serialize`d, sent back to each peer and `.deserialize`d.
+The peer can then `.decrypt`s their `HiddenBill` to get the final, plain `Bill`.

 ## Server
 In this library, a billing network has two types of servers: